-Currently, the Company's involvement in the U.S. cannabis industry is "direct" through its operations from Harborside-branded retail dispensaries in Oakland, San Jose, San Leandro, San Francisco and Desert Hot Springs, California, the Terpene Station Dispensary in Oregon, the Salinas Production Campus, the Greenfield Campus, the Urbn Leaf-branded retail dispensaries in San Diego, San Ysidro, La Mesa, Vista, Grover Beach, San Jose and West Hollywood, California, and the distribution centers in San Jose and Los Angeles, California.
-Disclosures for issuers with "direct" involvement include, but are not limited to: (i) a description of the nature of a reporting issuer's involvement in the U.S. cannabis industry; (ii) an explanation that marijuana is illegal under U.S. federal law and that the U.S. enforcement approach is subject to change; (iii) a discussion of available guidance from federal authorities or prosecutors regarding the risk of enforcement action in any jurisdiction where the issuer conducts U.S. marijuana-related activities; (iv) a discussion of related risks, such as the risk that third-party service providers could suspend or withdraw services and the risk that regulatory bodies could impose certain restrictions on the issuer's ability to operate in the U.S.; (v) a discussion of the reporting issuer's ability to access public and private capital, including which financing options are and are not available to support continuing operations; (vi) statement about whether and how the reporting issuer's U.S. marijuana-related activities are conducted in a manner consistent with U.S. federal enforcement priorities, including whether legal advice has been obtained regarding (A) compliance with applicable state regulatory frameworks and (B) potential exposure and implications arising from U.S. federal law; (vii) a quantification of the issuer's balance sheet and operating statement exposure to U.S. marijuana related activities; (viii) a summary of the regulations for the U.S. states in which the issuer operates; (ix) an explanation of how the issuer complies with applicable licensing requirements and regulations in those states; (x) a discussion of the issuer's program for monitoring ongoing compliance with cannabis laws in those states and the issuer's internal compliance procedures; (xi) a positive statement indicating that the issuer is in compliance with applicable licensing requirements and regulations in those states; and (xii) a discussion of any non-compliance, citations or notices of violation which may have an impact on the issuer's license, business activities or operations.
+Currently, the Company's involvement in the U.S. cannabis industry is "direct" through its operations from Harborsidebranded retail dispensaries in Oakland, San Jose, San Leandro, and San Francisco, California, the Salinas Production Campus, the Greenfield Campus, the Urbn Leaf-branded retail dispensaries in San Diego, San Ysidro, Grover Beach, La Mesa, San Jose, Vista and West Hollywood, California, and the distribution center in San Jose.
+Disclosures for issuers with "direct" involvement include, but are not limited to: (i) a description of the nature of a reporting issuer's involvement in the U.S. cannabis industry; (ii) an explanation that marijuana is illegal under U.S. federal law and that the U.S. enforcement approach is subject to change; (iii) a discussion of available guidance from federal authorities or prosecutors regarding the risk of enforcement action in any jurisdiction where the issuer conducts U.S. marijuana-related activities; (iv) a discussion of related risks, such as the risk that third-party service providers could suspend or withdraw services and the risk that regulatory bodies could impose certain restrictions on the issuer's ability to operate in the U.S.; (v) a discussion of the reporting issuer's ability to access public and private capital, including which financing options are and are not available to support continuing operations; (vi) statement about whether and how the reporting issuer's U.S. marijuanarelated activities are conducted in a manner consistent with U.S. federal enforcement priorities, including whether legal advice has been obtained regarding (A) compliance with applicable state regulatory frameworks and (B) potential exposure and implications arising from U.S. federal law; (vii) a quantification of the issuer's balance sheet and operating statement exposure to U.S. marijuana related activities; (viii) a summary of the regulations for the U.S. states in which the issuer operates; (ix) an explanation of how the issuer complies with applicable licensing requirements and regulations in those states; (x) a discussion of the issuer's program for monitoring ongoing compliance with cannabis laws in those states and the issuer's internal compliance procedures; (xi) a positive statement indicating that the issuer is in compliance with applicable licensing requirements and regulations in those states; and (xii) a discussion of any non-compliance, citations or notices of violation which may have an impact on the issuer's license, business activities or operations.